Your question's - answered!

 These shifting problems are identified as freewheeling in the gear numbers 4,6,7 and 11,13,14 directly following a gear change.

-A further problem that may occur in the cold winter months is that the shifter cables could freeze if the cables are routed under the bottom bracket.
-Any penetrated moisture tends to collect in this low point and it freezes here in minus temperatures.
-In this case, the twist shifter refuses to rotate.
+A further proissue which may occur in the cold winter months is that the shifter cables could freeze - especially if the cables are routed under the bottom bracket.
+Any penetrated moisture tends to collect in this low point wher eit then freezes in temperatures below 0°C. This becomes immediately apprent when the twist shifter refuses to rotate.
 If this occurs, the water within the cables must be thawed and allowed to drain out from either end.
 Following this, the SPEEDHUB should once again operate undisturbed and correctly.

 Can the Rohloff twist shifter be mounted on racing bars?